By Dana Kim, Crypto Markets Analyst

 Spinel may spearhead broader trends within the crypto development landscape:

 For the next 12 months, these trends signal a critical shift in how developers engage with the blockchain.
-With tools like Spinel empowering efficiency, tech investors and developers alike should evaluate their strategies and consider the implications of adopting Ruby for blockchain applications.
+With tools like Spinel empowering efficiency, tech investors and developers alike should evaluate their strategies to stay ahead of the curve.

 FAQ